 Of course, the Nikon Z9 is also a competent professional camera for video.
 It has a max video resolution of 8K.
 And what’s even more impressive?
 It can shoot 12-bit RAW footage in-camera without overheating.
 Its footage is so crisp that you can grab 33 MP still frames.

 The downside of the Z9 is that it’s a little bit on the bulky side.
 The body alone is 2.9 lbs (1.3 kg).
 That’s a lot of weight, considering it’s a full-frame mirrorless camera.
-But then again, its robust build makes it a formidable professional camera.
+But then again, its robust build makes it the best camera for professional photography.
 It can brave the elements well with its weather sealing.

 Brand |